 Quantities required are very small—merely a few parts per million.
-Would you not agree safety overrides any displeasure we might experience from the odor of leaking gas?
+Even if there is the hint of a skunk in cooking gas, Would you not agree our safety must override any displeasure we might experience from the odor of leaking gas?

 But maybe you feel producers could have chosen a better aroma.
 Say strawberries, lavender, coffee, or bacon?
 But if those choices were used, would you be as quick to recognize the presence of danger?
 Face it, no. The odor in natural gas being that of a skunk was a wise choice.